 I am a Breastfeeding Mother Supporter with the Association of Breastfeeding Mothers and breast fed my youngest two children until their first birthdays.
 I formula fed my first child from 6 weeks so I can provide support on your chosen feeding method.
 I have my own ‘La Bassine’ birth pools and equipment that my clients can use (free of charge) for home births or to labour in comfort at home before moving to their preferred birthing location.
 I have used cloth nappies and can help provide information on baby wearing and baby led weaning.
 I always keep up to date with the latest information and developments in relation to pregnancy, birth and caring for babies and children.
 Being a doula is a natural extension of my love of learning.
 I never stop educating myself and I pride myself on my open view of the world.

-I am incredibly proud of my reputation as one of the most well known and respected doulas in the UK and I hope to build upon this as I begin working in Switzerland.
+I am incredibly proud of my reputation as one of the most well known and highly regarded doulas in the UK and I hope to build upon this as I begin working in Switzerland.
 My clients and colleagues speak highly of me and are regularly booking to have subsequent babies with me as soon as they find out they’re pregnant again.
 Most of my clients come from recommendations by other families who I have supported.
 Please take a look at some of the things my past clients have had to say about how I helped them.

 If you are looking for someone to help you believe in your abilities, to help you achieve the best possible birth experience and realise your own potential as a woman, then I hope I can help.